CMU-Perceptual-Computing-Lab/openpose/README.md

 * Image, video and webcam reader.

-* Able to save the results in various format(JSON, XML, PNG, JPG, ...).
+* Able to save and load the results in various formats (JSON, XML, PNG, JPG, ...).

 * Small display and GUI for simple result visualization.